Home » Real Food » How to Peel Tomatoes Without Boiling or Ice Bath: An Easy and Fast Method

 Squeeze the fat end.

 Find the end of the tomato that had the stem.
-Gently squeeze the tomato on the opposite end with a pulling motion and the tomato will pop out, leaving the skin in your fingers.
-If a little skin remains on the opposite end, just pinch it to remove and it will come right off.
+Gently squeeze the tomato on the opposite end with a pulling motion, and the tomato will pop out, leaving the skin in your fingers.
+If a little skin remains on the opposite end, just pinch it to remove it, and it will come right off.
 Just pop your peeled tomatoes into a large bowl and put the skins into the compost.

 Done!